Richard C. Geisinger Branch - Stuart

 Ask about our Sibling Discounts!

 Tuition is due on the Wednesday before the week of care.
 Accounts more than two weeks past due are considered delinquent and your child may be subject to disenrollment.
-If you are having difficulty paying tuition, assistance may be available through our Community Scholarship Fund
+If you are having difficulty paying tuition, assistance may be available through our Community Scholarship Fund.

 YMCA accepts ELC SR certificates.
 Parents are responsible for the difference between tuition and the amount of the subsidy.
 ELC subsidies require adherence to specific additional policies.

-Contact Childcare Service Director
+Contact Preschool Age Childcare Director

 Louis Dreyfus Citrus Branch – Indiantown